robstoll/atrium/README.md

 <details>
 <summary>:interrobang: Atrium has more layers</summary>

-If you have a look at existing assertion functions try to reach the impl-function from the API then you will see that they use `AssertImpl` and that a few more indirections were introduced into Atrium.
+If you have a look at existing assertion functions and try to reach the impl-function from the API then you will see that they use `AssertImpl` and that a few more indirections were introduced into Atrium.
 An API call looks more or less as follows: <br/>
 `API -> AssertImpl -> ServiceLoader -> Service -> Implementation`